 How to answer A-level biology application questions

-A lot of our tutees ask about How to answer A-level biology application questions.
-Application questions (AKA “applied knowledge” questions) challenge you to apply your knowledge in an unfamiliar setting.
+A lot of our tutees ask how to answer A-level biology application questions.
+Application questions (AKA “applied knowledge” questions or assessment objective 2, AO2 questions) challenge you to apply your knowledge in an unfamiliar setting.
 Essentially, they are biological puzzles, and you have all the information you need to solve them – the real challenge is working out how and where to start.

 Here are a few tips to guide you through: